Eileen Newcomer - President

 Who inspires you?: I'm inspired by those who are unapologetically honest and courageous despite any adversity they may face.

 Why are you in nonprofit work?: I believe there's far more to life than achieving monetary success.
 Some of the most valuable moments in life occur when we pause and listen to others.
 The love, grace and empathy I receive motivates me to shine a light on the compassionate work taking place in our city.

 Who is a hero of yours?: My grandma - for her faith, sense of humor and lead foot.

-What's something quirky about you?: I enjoy all types of games - DC Deck Building, Ticket to Ride, Pandemic as well as classics like Clue, Monopoly and Pit.
+What's something quirky about you?: I enjoy all types of games - Ticket to Ride, Pandemic, and classics like Clue and Pit.